BurlingtonCodeAcademy/react-chat/README.md

 # Icebox

   * Validation - when a message exceeds 500 characters in its body, it should be rejected, and not sent to the database.

   * Rather than utilizing `localhost`, set up your database to connect to a MongoDb Atlas cluster.
+If you reach this icebox, you will **need** to utilize the dotenv library and a `.env` file to hide the password in your connection string.
+The `.gitignore` already ignores `.env` for you.

-  * Show messages in real time as the are entered, rather than after a delay.
+  * Show messages in real time, such as occurs in Discord or Zoom, rather than after a polled delay.